The Bourne Ultimatum (film): Plot

-Following his pursuit by Kirill, (Note: As depicted in The Bourne Supremacy (2004)) Jason Bourne evades Moscow police while wounded and deals with more flashbacks of when he first joined Operation Treadstone.
+Following his pursuit by Kirill, (Note: As depicted in The Bourne Supremacy (2004)) Jason Bourne evades Moscow police while wounded and deals with more flashbacks of when he first joined Operation Treadstone, seemingly of him being forced to comply with the program.
 Six weeks later, CIA Deputy Director Pamela Landy reveals the audiotaped confession of Ward Abbott, the late former head of Treadstone, to Director Ezra Kramer.
-Meanwhile, in Turin, journalist Simon Ross of The Guardian learns about Bourne and Operation Blackbriar, the program succeeding Treadstone.
+Meanwhile, in Turin, journalist Simon Ross of The Guardian has been writing a column on Bourne.
+He learns about Operation Blackbriar, the program succeeding Treadstone.

 Using the ECHELON system, the CIA detects Ross when he mentions Blackbriar during a phone call to his editor.
 After informing Marie's brother, Martin Kreutz, of her assassination in India, Bourne, who had read Ross' articles, arranges a meeting with him at London Waterloo station.
 Realizing the CIA is following Ross, he helps him evade capture, but Ross, in a panic, is shot dead by Blackbriar assassin Paz on orders of Deputy Director Noah Vosen.
 Vosen's team, reluctantly assisted by Landy, analyzes Ross' notes and identifies his source as Neal Daniels, a CIA station chief based in Madrid.
-Bourne makes his way to Daniels' office and finds Nicky Parsons, a former Treadstone operative who he shares a history with.
-She tells him that Daniels has fled to Tangier and aids his escape from an arriving CIA unit.
+Bourne makes his way to Daniels' office, dispatches Vosen's agents, and finds Nicky Parsons, a former Treadstone operative he has encountered.
+She tells him that Daniels has fled to Tangier and aids his escape from an arriving CIA unit, hinting at a romantic past prior to his amnesia.

-Meanwhile, Blackbriar "asset" Desh Bouksani is tasked by Vosen with killing Daniels, as well as Parsons and Bourne upon noticing that Nicky accessed information about Daniels, a decision with which Landy fiercely disagrees.
-Bourne follows Bouksani and saves Nicky by strangling him, after having failed to prevent Daniels' assassination; he then sends her into hiding.
+Meanwhile, Blackbriar asset Desh Bouksani is tasked by Vosen with killing Daniels.
+Upon noticing that Nicky accessed information about Daniels, Vosen suspects her cooperation with Bourne; he orders Bouksani to kill Nicky and Bourne, a decision with which Landy fiercely disagrees.
+Bourne follows Bouksani and fails to prevent Daniels' assassination.
+He intercepts Bouksani, who is pursuing Nicky, and strangles him to death.
+Bourne sends Nicky into hiding.
 Examining the contents of Daniels' briefcase, Bourne finds the address of the deep-cover CIA bureau in NYC, where Vosen directs Blackbriar, and heads there.